Mbwila

 Following the expulsion of the Dutch in 1648, Portuguese officials again focused their attention on Mbwila, placing pressure on its rulers in order to renew their vassalage to Portugal.
+Nevertheless, Portugal relinquished Mbwila in favor of Kongo in exchange for a mining concession in the same region.
+King António I however refused provide access to mines.

-In 1664 a long brewing dispute between Angola and Kongo over rights to mining in the area led to war, and to defend herself the regent Dona Izabel, signed a treaty of vassalage with Portugal.
-D Antonio I, king of Kongo challenged the Portuguese interferences and sent an army down to take Mbwila.
-Antonio's army met the Portuguese force at the famous Battle of Mbwila on October 29, 1665, and Antonio was defeated.
+In late 1664, a succession dispute broke out in the Dembos and king António evicted the regent of Ambuíla Dona Isabel along with its lord, both of whom then turned to the Portuguese for aid in recovering their territory.
+They provided Luanda with letters revealing that António was preparing to block roads and instigate a revolt in Portuguese Angola.
+Subsequently, governor André Vidal de Negreiros declared war on Kongo and sent an army down to take Mbwila.
+Antonio's army met the Portuguese force at the famous Battle of Mbwila on October 29, 1665, and António was defeated.

-Although Izabel renewed her vassalage in the aftermath of the battle, Portugal had no more of a claim than before.
-By the 1680s, Mbwila was again building a regional power, sometimes in cooperation with Matamba's powerful Queen Verónica I. Portugal sent another major army to attack Mbwila and reassert its vassalage in 1692–3.
+Although Isabel renewed her vassalage in the aftermath of the battle, by the 1680s, Mbwila was again building a regional power, sometimes in cooperation with Matamba's powerful Queen Verónica I. Portugal sent another major army to attack Mbwila and reassert its vassalage in 1692–3.
 Once again, the war resulted in a short-term Portuguese renewal of vassalage.

 Portuguese governors continued to express concern that trade, especially the slave trade, that might pass through Luanda and pay taxes to Portugal were instead being diverted through the Lukala gap and Mbwila's territory, to Kongo and from there to Dutch, French and English merchants who operated on the coast north of Kongo.

 After a number of unsuccessful attempts, the Portuguese built a fort at Encoge, not far to the south of Mbwila in an attempt to control the trade in 1758.